-HOME HEALTH SERVICES Nursing services, home health aide services, therapy services, and medical supplies, equipment, and appliances as described in 42 CFR 440.70 when provided to a member at his place of residence and on his or her physician's orders as part of a written plan of care [42 CFR physician as being terminally ill and having six months or less to live.
+- HOME HEALTH SERVICES Nursing services, home health aide services, therapy services, and medical supplies, equipment, and appliances as specified in 42 CFR 440.70 when provided to a member at his place of residence and on his or her physician's orders as part of a written plan of care [42 CFR 440.70]. - HOSPICE SERVICES Palliative and support care for members who are certified by a physician as being terminally ill and having six months or less to live.